Application Fee and Checklist

 Not all programs require or even allow video interviews; however, some of our programs have optional video or other types of interviews.
 The Master of City Planning, PhD in City and Regional Planning, Master of Fine Arts, MSD: Advanced Architectural Design, MSD in Environmental Building Design, Master of Landscape Architecture and Master of Urban Spatial Analytics programs all encourage their applicants to submit an on-line interview through the ApplyWeb system.
 After you submit your application, you will receive an interview invitation.
 If you don’t receive an invitation after submitting your application to one of these programs, please check your spam mail before contacting us.
 You will need a webcam and mic to do the interview, which is recorded and reviewed by the Admissions Committee.
 For best results, we suggest using a computer with hard-wired internet connection, not wifi.
 While this interview is optional, we do strongly recommend it so that the faculty can get to know you better.
 If you encounter any technical problems please contact Help@applyweb.com.

-Applicants to Master of Science in Architecture, Master of Science in Historic Preservation, Master of Science in Design (Advanced Architectural Design, Environmental Building Design, and Historic Preservation concentrations), and Ph.D. programs must submit a writing sample.
+Applicants to Master of Science in Architecture, Master of Science in Historic Preservation, Master of Science in Design (Advanced Architectural Design, Environmental Building Design, Robotics and Autonomous Systems, and Historic Preservation concentrations), and Ph.D. programs must submit a writing sample.
 M.S. in Architecture and Ph.D. applicants must submit an essay or research report in English on the subject of their field of specialization.
 M.S. in Historic Preservation applicants must submit an essay or research report related to Historic Preservation and/or the history of the built environment.
 Applicants to the Master of Science in Design (Advanced Architectural Design and Environmental Building Design concentrations) must submit one sample of writing and a description of their computing skills and software proficiency.
 The latter can be either a paragraph or a list.
 Applicants to the Master of Science in Design (Historic Preservation concentration) must submit one professional or scholarly writing sample.

 Applicants to the PhD programs must submit a research statement.
 In a statement of no more than 500 words, describe the area or field of study you propose, and if possible the topic or kinds of topic you would like to research, explaining the importance of such a study, and the ways in which you are prepared to undertake this research and writing.